janluke/colliding-balls/README.md

 see [this document](https://www.cc.gatech.edu/~jarek/graphics/material/collisionWarkariJamsandekar.pdf)
 for a comparison between PIT and the more precise (but more computationally expensive) PIC methods.

-The algorithm intends to handle (decently) complex cases where the effect of a collision must be propagated to obtain the right result.
+The algorithm is meant to (decently) handle complex cases in which the effect of a collision must be propagated to obtain an accurate resolution.
 This is done through a kind of "sequential collision resolution" procedure.
 It doesn't work perfectly in all circumstances (e.g. try the "Two hit one (45°)" initialization) but it works well most of the times.
 I didn't take the algorithm from a book so it's probably not the best way to do it.
-Here it is (the actual implementation is slightly different):
+Here is the gist of it (the actual implementation is slightly different):

 * For each ball, find the list of balls and walls interlapping to it.
 * Initialize a set `pairsToCheck` with all pairs of interlapping objects `(ball, obj)`